 - If the customer is one of the signers of a document (defined in the sign order), the certificate is used to sign automatically.
 If the customer has more than one eID enabled, the eID to use must be specified in the sign order as well.

 - Optionally: The entire SDO is signed to ensure its integrity.
 The customer's certificate can be used for this purpose.
 Alternatively, a Nets issued certificate may be used as the seal certificate.

 Read more about the supported eIDs.

-The E-Signing service offers two user interfaces (UI) for the signer: embedded or standalone UI.
-The embedded option allows customers to present E-Signing service UI within their own web UI as an iframe solution while the standalone option presents the sign process within a standardized visual profile from Nets.
+The E-Signing service offers three user interfaces (UI) for the signer: Pop-up, Standalone or Embedded UI.
+The Pop-up UI will present the signing flow in a pop-up above the current browser window.
+The standalone option presents the sign process within a standardized visual profile from Nets and the embedded option allows customers to present E-Signing service UI within their own web UI as an iframe solution.

 The service can distribute notifications to either the signer or the E-Signing customer.
 The signer can receive information on e-mail or SMS while the customer may receive either XML, e-mail or SMS notifications.
 The service distributes notifications based on either status changes for a sign order, a step or a sign process, or reminder settings related to a deadline.
 The information and information channel is based on triggers defined for each signer in the sign order.

 The XML notification call back is defined in the TrustNotificationMessage protocol.

 Read more about the protocol.